-After opening nights in Chelsea, it’s hard to get a table at Bottino, a sought-after restaurant steps away from the gallery district – at least we couldn’t due to the Frank Stella opening at Marianne Boesky Gallery.
+After opening nights for art shows in Chelsea, it’s almost impossible to get a table at Bottino, a sought-after restaurant steps away from the gallery district – at least we couldn’t due to a Frank Stella opening at Marianne Boesky Gallery.

 Specializing in Tuscan food, the ambience at Bottino makes it one of the best places to eat in Chelsea, with a decor that’s as good as the food: wood floors, plush tangerine banquettes and an appealing wall of wine.
 There is also a good-sized patio for summer nights.